Explains how to shutdown or restart a physical Unitrends appliance.

 Note, if restarting the appliance, access to the Web Administrative user interface will be lost until the appliance fully boots back up, and the Unitrends database has been brought back online.

-If the Web Administrative Interface is not available, you can shutdown or restart from the Command Line, by connecting to the Unitrends using and SSH Terminal client (e.g. PuTTY), and issue the following command for:
+If the Web Administrative Interface is not available (or as a more definitive option) you can shutdown or restart from the Command Line, by using and SSH Terminal client (e.g. PuTTY), and issue the following command for:

-- If this is a Unitrends Backup virtual appliance using external (remote) storage direct attached using iSCSI, NFS, or CIFS to the Unitrends, execute this string of commands:
+• Can be used with any Unitrends appliance but is a must for Unitrends Backup Enterprise virtual appliance not using virtual disks for the backup volume (e.g. direct attached using iSCSI, NFS, or CIFS to the Unitrends) execute this command string:

 /usr/bp/bin/dispatch stop; sleep 2; dispatch cancel; sleep 4; /usr/bp/bin/stop_db.sh